phalado/final-capstone-api/README.md

 ## About

 The project's goal was to create a book of appointment.
 The back-end should be a REST API done with Ruby on Rails.
 The front-end should be done with React and Redux.
-This README will be focused in the API.
-For more datails about the project visit the front-end's repository.
+This README will be focused on the API.
+For more details about the project visit the front-end's repository.

 The project's assignment can be seen [here][assignment].